wildechu23/Shadows/README.md

 6/2:
 - Now working skeleton archer(Joshua)
 - Refactored all projectiles into one big array in Game, while still maintaining no friendly fire(Wilde)

+6/3:
+- Can now have multiple enemies(Joshua)
+- Necromancer is started and has the ability to summon enemies(Joshua)
+- Bat movement is now animated(Joshua)